meng1204/shoppu/README.md

 bin\rails server
 ```

-\* Basic form; this command will likely require additional arguments.
+\* Basic form; this command requires additional arguments.
 It is highly recommended to follow a platform-specific guide for this step.

 ### Authors
 | Name            | Initials  |